michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0026.md

 - adj: recovering readily from adversity, depression, or the like
 - adj: elastic; rebounding readily
 ### Family
-resilient: nonresilient, resilience, resiliency, resiliently+;resilience: resiliences
+- resilient: nonresilient, resilience, resiliency, resiliently+
+- resilience: resiliences
 ### Examples
 - "And it became resilient to the fungal disease," he says.
 - She was less optimistic about how resilient the rest of British society would be to an outbreak.